 In this section, we first present results from our global measurement study on understanding the performance of data streaming from normal Internet users.
-We then evaluate the trade-offs between AES and PHE encryptions for application-layer semantic cookies.
-Next, we simulate and evaluate the benefits of our approach with our testbed that simulates real-world environments.
+We then simulate and evaluate the benefits of our approach with our testbed that simulates real-world environments.